LYNCH·LLP

 What the data says.

-Audrey Emma Whitesell maintains a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security), spanning one art unit.
-Across 65 total applications, 34 were allowed and 6 abandoned, for a disposed count of 40 applications.
-The allowance rate stands at 85% of disposed applications.
-This rate represents the examiner's historical record across decided cases and reflects outcomes on applications that reached final disposition during the period covered by this data.
+Audrey Emma Whitesell maintains a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security), spanning a single art unit.
+Across dozens of decided applications, the examiner's allowance rate stands at 85%, meaning that of all applications with final outcomes (allowed or abandoned), 85% were allowed.
+This rate reflects the examiner's historical record of applications that reached a final decision, pooled across all art units in the technology center.

 // HOW TO READ THESE NUMBERS